Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

 Options available are:

-**showSelectedRow**

-ID of the grid whose selected row should be shown.
-Required.

 **explorePath**

 Path to an Explore all records page that can be used to show filtered records, e.g. the records underlying the data on the experience tab.
-Optional.

-**locationTypes**

-The record details pane will show all indexed location types unless you provide an array of the type names that you would like included, e.g. ["Country","Vice County"].
 Optional.

 **extraLocationTypes**